CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 }
 ```

-You can use the [NewWindowRequested](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.newwindowrequested) event to handle cases where hosted web content requests a new window to be displayed, such as a popup window.
+You can use the [NewWindowRequested](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.newwindowrequested) event to handle cases where hosted web content requests a new window, such as a popup window.
 You can use another **WebView** control to display the contents of the requested window.
 <!-- Cannot get this event to fire -->

 Handle the [PermissionRequested](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.permissionrequested) event to enable web features that require special capabilities.
 These currently include geolocation, IndexedDB storage, and user audio and video (for example, from a microphone or webcam).
 If your app accesses user location or user media, you still are required to declare this capability in the app manifest.
 For example, an app that uses geolocation needs the following capability declarations at minimum in Package.appxmanifest: